otto-de/api-guidelines/api-guidelines/rest/hypermedia/links/rules/must-contain-separate-id-field-in-the-payload.md

 ---
-type: MUST
 id: R000061
 ---

-# contain a separate ID field in the payload
+# MUST contain a separate ID field in the payload

 The payload of a resource must always contain the technical ID for the client, so that it can be reused without parsing it from the links.